UFC 244: Masvidal vs. Diaz | Event Profile, Full Results & Legacy

 Introduction

 UFC 244: Masvidal vs. Diaz — November 2, 2019, Madison Square Garden, New York City.
 One of the most pure pieces of theatrical MMA of the modern era.
-Jorge Masvidal and Nate Diaz fought for a custom ‘BMF Title’ — the Baddest Motherf***er belt, a one-off championship belt created by the UFC for this specific fight — in front of a sold-out MSG crowd that treated the event like a rock concert.
-Masvidal won by TKO (doctor stoppage) after a cageside physician halted the fight at the end of round three due to a cut above Diaz’s left eye.
-The result was immediately controversial given the competitive nature of the fight, but Masvidal’s dominance over the first three rounds was not seriously disputed.
+Jorge Masvidal and Nate Diaz fought for the 'BMF Title' — a one-off championship belt created by the UFC for this specific fight — in front of a sold-out MSG crowd that treated the event like a rock concert.
+Masvidal won by TKO (doctor stoppage) after a cageside physician halted the fight at the end of round three due to a cut above Diaz's eye.
+The result was immediately controversial given the competitive nature of the fight, but Masvidal's dominance over the first three rounds was not seriously disputed.

-The co-main brought Darren Till and Kelvin Gastelum together at middleweight in a highly technical and entertaining five-round battle.
-UFC 244 belongs in the pantheon of great MSG events and closed one of the sport’s richest year-end runs.
+The co-main brought Darren Till and Kelvin Gastelum together at middleweight in a highly technical split decision battle.
+UFC 244 belongs in the pantheon of great MSG events and closed one of the sport's richest year-end runs.
 For context see UFC 243 and UFC 241.

 Quick Stats